RomiSolMolina/workflowCompressionML/compressionAndTraining/README.md

 # DNN training and compression

-The example for DNN training and compression is based on 1D signal classification
+The example for DNN training and compression is based on 1D signal classification.

 # Files:
 - compression.ipynb: Main Jupyter Notebook for model training and compression, along with hls4ml integration.